Busoga sub-region: Administrative divisions

+History

 The area covered by the above districts constitutes the traditional Busoga Kingdom.
 Milton Obote abolished the traditional kingdoms in Uganda in 1967.
 When Yoweri Museveni re-established them in 1993, Busoga re-constituted itself.

+Ethnicity and language

 The sub-region is home mainly to the Basoga ethnic group.
 The people of Busoga are called Basoga (singular: Musoga).
 The Basoga speak Lusoga, a Bantu language.
 Lusoga is similar to Luganda, spoken by the people of the neighboring Buganda Region, which is also referred to as Central Uganda.